 Figure 4: A sequence of images of the developing instability from the second series of experiments demonstrating the effect of increasing rotation rate.
 The rates of rotation increase from Ω = 1.89 rad s-1 in the top row to Ω = 8.74 rad s-1 in the bottom row.
 The times shown are measured from the time that the onset of instability is observed.
 The scale bar shows a length of 10 cm in steps of 1 cm.
 The diameter of the black circle represents a length of 10.7 cm.
 (This figure has been modified from 16.)

 Figure 5: A sequence of images showing the effect of varying fluid viscosity on the instability.
-The rotation rate was fixed at Ω = 7.8 ± 0.1 rad s-1 for each experiment, and the time shown is 1.5 s after initiation in each image.
-The middle column shows the instability in a system that has viscosity approximately 8.36 times that of water.
-In the left hand column the viscosity of the system is approximately 20.50 times that of water.
+The rotation rate was fixed at Ω = 7.8 ± 0.1 rad s-1 for each experiment, and the time shown is at intervals of 1.5.
+The middle row shows the instability in a system that has viscosity approximately 8.36 times that of water.
+In the top row the viscosity of the system is approximately 20.50 times that of water.
 It can be seen that the observed length of the instability scale increases with increasing fluid viscosity.
 The scale bar shows a length of 10 cm in steps of 1 cm.
-The diameter of the black circle represents a length of 10.7 cm.
+The diameter of the black circles represents a length of 10.7 cm.
 (This figure has been modified from 16.)

 Figure 6: The dominant observed wavelength at the onset of the instability.
 We observe a lower threshold for the scale of the instability at approximately 6 mm for all rotation rates greater than approximately 4 rad s-1.
 The error bars indicate maximum and minimum measured wavelength over the first 2 seconds after initiation of the instability.
 (This figure has been modified from 16.)